cjpais/inference/README.md

 });
 ```

-2. Create a rate limiter based on your own usage
+2. Create a rate limiter based on your own usage (this is in requests per second)

 ```typescript
 const oaiLimiter = createRateLimiter(2);